This information explains what intraperitoneal (IP) chemotherapy is and how to get ready for it.

 What is intraperitoneal chemotherapy?

-Your peritoneal (payr-ih-toh-NEE-ul) space is the area between the muscles and organs in your abdomen (belly).
-There is a little fluid in between the peritoneal lining and your organs.
+Your peritoneal (payr-ih-toh-NEE-ul) space is the area between the muscles and organs in your abdomen (belly) (see Figure 1).
+There is a little fluid between the peritoneal lining and your organs.
 If your cancer spreads to your abdomen or peritoneal space, IP chemotherapy can help target the cancer cells there.

-During IP chemotherapy, the medication comes into direct contact with the cancer in your peritoneal space.
-The medication is left in the space to surround the cancer.
-This method allows a higher concentration of the medication to be given.
-Your nurse will teach you about the medication that will be used for your IP chemotherapy.
+During IP chemotherapy, the medicine will just target the cancer in your peritoneal space.
+This treatment uses a higher dose of chemotherapy medication to do this.
+Your healthcare provider will teach you about the medicine that will be used for your IP chemotherapy.

-- Where you will receive your IP chemotherapy.
+- Where you will get your IP chemotherapy.

 - How many treatments you will have.